 Pests and Leftover Food

 We completely understand the temptation to leave out the remnants of your Christmas feast.
-After all, you may need seconds (or thirds!)
-But this particular practice can be a dream come true for pests who struggle to find natural food sources during the winter months.
+After all, you may need seconds (or thirds!).
+However, this particular practice can be a dream come true for pests who struggle to find natural food sources during the winter months.

 Irregular bin pick-ups can exacerbate the problem, since leftover food can be hanging around in your bins for more than a week, attracting all sorts of unwanted Christmas guests.